 Nursing is one of Kentucky’s fastest growing occupations.
-The Kentucky Center for Statistics projects that jobs in registered nursing will increase 12.2 percent between 2016 and 2026.
+The Kentucky Center for Statistics projects that jobs in registered nursing will increase 13.12 percent between 2018 and 2028.
+The median annual wage is $63,514.
 How will you find your way to a career in nursing?

 You can earn a registered nurse (RN) license by getting an associate’s degree in nursing (ADN) or by getting a four-year bachelor of science degree in nursing (BSN).